schellenberg/computerscience20/docs/_sources/Python/Strings/LSystems.rst.txt

                 some_turtle.left(angle)

-Here is the complete program in activecode.
-The ``main`` function first creates the L-system string and then it creates a turtle and passes it and the string to the drawing function.
+Here is the complete program, which combines generating the L-System string, and then using it to draw with the turtle.

 .. activecode:: string_l_systems_2
     :nocodelens: